BrianLipscombe/power_standz/README.md

 * Guidance and Moral Support

     Code Institute on Slack.
-Without this, I would have never been able to solve countless, mind-numbing problems.
+To say this course was difficult for me would be an understatement.
+Without Slack, I would have never been able to solve countless, mind-numbing problems.

     My mentor, Narender Singh, for helping me as much as I was capable of comprehending, even though I was unable to schedule proper sessions due to major time constraints and unforeseen scheduling conflicts.